Wednesday, May 31, 2023

 On an e-bike, there are two sets of gears to shift.
-On the left handlebar, change the electrical gears to increase or decrease the level of pedal assistance you’re receiving by pushing the buttons up or down.
-Use the shifter on the right handlebar to change the mechanical gears.
-This is typically done by shifting with your thumb or by twisting.
-Continue pedaling while shifting gears.
+On the left handlebar, increase or decrease the level of electric pedal assistance you receive by pushing the buttons up or down.
+On the right handlebar, use the gear shift to move the mechanical gears higher or lower.

 Does an E-Bike Need Gears?
-Benefits to Using Them
+The Benefits

-Easier to ride uphillSlightly less maintenance
+Easier to ride uphillLess maintenance needed

 Faster to ride uphillMore simplistic riding